Azizam (song)

 "Azizam" (عزیزم) is a song by English singer-songwriter Ed Sheeran.
 It was released on 4 April 2025 under Sheeran's own label Gingerbread Man Records and Atlantic Records, and distributed by Warner Records as the lead single from his eighth studio album, Play.
 The track was written and produced by Sheeran, Ilya Salmanzadeh, Johnny McDaid, and Savan Kotecha.
 A Persian version of the song featuring Iranian singer Googoosh was released on 18 April 2025.
-A Polish version featuring the Polish influencer Latwogang was released on 9 October 2025.
+After a bet with Polish influencer Łatwogang, a Polish version featuring Łatwogang was released on 9 October 2025.
 The CD and 7-inch singles were issued on 2 May 2025, including exclusive bonus track "Crashing".
 "Azizam" debuted at number three on the UK Singles Chart, becoming Sheeran's 42nd top 10 hit in his home country.
 It also topped the charts in Belgium and the Netherlands, and reached top 10 in Germany, Switzerland, Sweden and Denmark.
 "Azizam" won International Hit of the Year Award at the 2025 NRJ Music Awards.
+It was also nominated for Song of the Year at the 2026 Brit Awards.

 Composition

 The word "azizam" (عزیزم) originates from the Persian language and literally translates to "my dear" or "my beloved".
 The track features a vibrant dance beat with Persian music influences.
 Several Iranian and Indian artists took part in the recording of the song, playing instruments like ghatam, daf, santoor, hammered dulcimer, or lute, and singing backing vocals.
 "Azizam" was inspired by Sheeran's wife and their love affair.
-The singer explained the meaning of the song and its composition process on his social media pages:"Even though it's completely different to anything that I've ever done before, 'Azizam' feels familiar to me.
+Sheeran explained the meaning of the song and its composition process on his social media pages:"Even though it's completely different to anything that I've ever done before, 'Azizam' feels familiar to me.
 I wanted to create a party atmosphere in a song and Ilya Salmanzadeh, who I worked with on the track, helped bring that to life.
 He was so inspiring to work with.
 I wrote 'Azizam' after [Salmanzadeh] suggested trying out making music inspired by his Persian heritage and culture.
 I love learning about music and different cultures the more I travel and connect with people.
 It was like opening a door to a completely new and exciting world.
 I loved how a lot of rhythms, scales, melodies and instruments were different but similar to the Irish trad music I had grown up with.
 It was showing to me music connects us all, and really is a universal language".